int128/terraform-aws-kops-alb/README.md

 # Hello kubernetes with HTTPS

-Hello world with kops, alb-ingress-controller, ALB and ACM.
+Hello world with kops, nginx-ingress-controller, ALB and ACM.

 ## Prerequisite